Tensor Kernel Recovery for Spatio-Temporal Hawkes Processes: Abstract

 \section{Abstract}

-We estimate the general influence functions for spatio-temporal Hawkes processes using a tensor recovery approach by formulating the location dependent influence function that captures the influence of historical events as a tensor kernel.
-We assume a low-rank structure for the tensor kernel and cast the estimation problem as a convex optimization problem using the Fourier transformed nuclear norm (TNN).
+We introduce a new discrete spatio-temporal Hawkes process model by formulating the general influence of the Hawkes process as a tensor kernel.
+Based on the low-rank structure assumption of the tensor kernel, we cast the estimation of the tensor kernel as a convex optimization problem using the Fourier transformed nuclear norm.
 We provide theoretical performance guarantees for our approach and present an algorithm to solve the optimization problem.
-Moreover, we demonstrate the efficiency of our estimation with numerical simulations.
+In particular, our upper bound of squared estimation error has the convergence rate of $O(lnK/\sqrt{K})$, where $K$ is the number of samples in the time horizon.
+The efficiency of our estimation is demonstrated with numerical simulations on synthetic data and the analysis of real-world data from Atlanta burglary incidents.